pommedeterresautee/projector/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/pommedeterresautee/projector/master.svg)](https://codecov.io/github/pommedeterresautee/projector?branch=master)
 [![Follow](https://img.shields.io/twitter/follow/pommedeterre33.svg?style=social)](https://twitter.com/intent/follow?screen_name=pommedeterre33)

-*Project text dense vector representations on a 2D plan to better understand neural models applied to NLP.*
+*Project dense vector representations of texts on a 2D plan to better understand neural models applied to NLP.*

 Introduction
 ------------

-Since the famous [word2vec](https://en.wikipedia.org/wiki/Word2vec), embeddings are everywhere in [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) (and other areas like [IR](https://en.wikipedia.org/wiki/Information_retrieval)).
+Since the famous [word2vec](https://en.wikipedia.org/wiki/Word2vec), embeddings are everywhere in [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) (and other close areas like [IR](https://en.wikipedia.org/wiki/Information_retrieval)).
-The main idea is to represent texts (made of characters, words, sentences, ...) as `numeric` vectors.
+The main idea behind embeddings is to represent texts (made of characters, words, sentences, or even larger blocks) as `numeric` vectors.
-The technic works very well and provides some abilities unreachable with the classic [BoW](https://en.wikipedia.org/wiki/Bag-of-words_model) approach.
+This works very well and provides some abilities unreachable with the classic [BoW](https://en.wikipedia.org/wiki/Bag-of-words_model) approach.
-However, embeddings (e.g. vector representations) are difficult to understand, analyze (and debug) for humans because they are made of much more that just 3 dimensions.
+However, embeddings (e.g. vector representations) are difficult to understand, analyze (and debug) for humans because they are made of much more than just 3 dimensions.

-**One well known way to get a sense of understanding is to to project embeddings on a 2D scatter plot and visualize the distances between texts, check the clusters and so on...**
+**One well known way to get a sense of understanding of embeddings is to to project them on a 2D scatter plot and visualize the distances between texts, search for clusters and so on...**
 This is the very purpose of this package!

 2 algorithms can be used for projection: